rstrahan/aws-lambda-vertica-loader/README.md

 npm install aws-sdk
 ```
 Configure the AWS SDK.
-As a minimum you just need to create a file `~/.aws/credentials` containing your AWS access key and secret key:
+As a minimum you just need to create a file `~/.aws/credentials` containing your AWS access key id and secret key:
 ```
 [default]
 aws_access_key_id = AWS_ACCESS_KEY_ID